Pretender: Irish pretenders

 The business of Irish pretenders is rather more complicated because of the nature of kingship in Ireland before the Norman take-over of 1171.
 In both Ireland and early Gaelic Scotland, succession to kingship was elective, often (if not usually) by contest, according to a system known as Tanistry.

 The High King of Ireland (Ard Rí) was essentially a ceremonial, federal overlord, who exercised actual power only within the realm which was his dynastic seat.
 Because of the laws of succession, there could not be a pretender to this title in the sense it is normally understood.
 From the 5th century onwards the kingship tended to remain within the dynasty of the Uí Néill until Brian Boru of Munster wrested control of much of Ireland from Máel Sechnaill mac Domnaill in 1002.
 Following his death in 1014 and that of Máel Sechnaill in 1022, the struggle for dominance resulted in Norman intervention from Henry II of England in 1171.

 There were later attempts by Irish rulers fighting against the Normans to revive the High Kingship such as in 1258 when Brian Ua Néill of Cenel Eoghan was so acknowledged, in 1262 when the crown was offered to Haakon IV of Norway and in 1315 when an offer was made to the Scottish Edward Bruce.
 Effectively, the title fell into abeyance.
 Apart from the coronation oath, the title was not even used by the Kings of England, each of whom styled himself Lord of Ireland.
 In 1542 Henry VIII, styled himself "King of Ireland".

 Some Irish rebels discussed offering the Irish throne to Prince Joachim of Prussia (son of Kaiser Wilhelm II) before the 1916 Easter Rising.
 After the failure of the Rising, the royalists were a minority among the rebels, and so the offer was never made.
 According to Hugo O'Donnell, 7th Duke of Tetuan, Éamon de Valera raised the idea of an Irish monarchy with his great-grandfather Juan O'Donnell.

-Ottoman pretenders
+Brazilian pretenders

-Cem Sultan, eldest of the sons of Mehmet the Conqueror born during his reign, claimed the Sultanate after the death of his father; he was defeated in battle months later by his eldest brother (by birth) Bayezid II.
-He fled to the island of Rhodes, then eventually to the Papal States.
-His descendants claimed his rights until the Knights Hospitaller defeated the Ottomans in the 16th century.
-After the Ottoman Empire was abolished and the Republic of Turkey came into power, the successive heads of the Ottoman family claimed the throne of the Ottoman Empire.
-The latest pretender to the Imperial House of Osman is Harun Osman, since 18 January 2021.
+After the abolition of the Empire of Brazil in 1889 by a military coup d'état that gave rise to the First Brazilian Republic, the current most recognised pretender to the Brazilian throne is Bertrand of Orléans-Braganza.
+He is the head of the called Vassouras branch of the Imperial Family, since it was divided after the resignation of his great-uncle Pedro de Alcântara, Prince of Grão-Pará in 1908.
+The descendants of Pedro de Alcântara did not accept his resignation and maintained an active claim to the throne until the death of his elder son, Pedro Gastão of Orléans-Braganza in 2007, whose claim passed to his son, Prince Pedro Carlos of Orléans-Braganza, head of the Petrópolis branch.